 Are there minimum criteria for my application to be considered?

 A: The typical applicant considered for admission to the Honors College has a combined critical reading and math SAT score of at least 1320 or an ACT score of at least 30, accompanied by strong grades.
 We consider applicants with standardized test scores lower than these typical thresholds provided the applicant has an otherwise exceptional academic record.

 Q: How many incoming students enroll in the Honors College and what is the typical profile of Honors students?

 A: Freshman enrollment in the Honors College is limited to just under 10 percent of the freshman class, or approximately 325 students.
 In recent years, the typical admitted student has had an SAT score (combined critical reading and math) of over 1440; has earned high grades, ranking in the top three percent of his or her high school class; and has demonstrated on his or her application clear and solid evidence of intellectual engagement and vision, leadership and service, and co- and extra-curricular involvement.

 Q: If I meet these minimum criteria, am I guaranteed admission to the Calhoun Honors College?

-Because admission to the Calhoun Honors College is highly competitive, and because enrollment is limited to approximately 275 students, many applicants will be denied admission even though they meet, or even exceed, the minimum test score criteria.
+Because admission to the Calhoun Honors College is highly competitive, and because enrollment is limited to approximately 325 students, many applicants will be denied admission even though they meet, or even exceed, the general test score averages.

 Q: If I am accepted to the Calhoun Honors College, will I get a scholarship?